 Handling of coal

-Table 3.6 presents emission factors for handling of coal based on measurements and methodology developed by the Netherlands (Peutz (2006)).
+Table 3-7 presents emission factors for handling of coal based on measurements and methodology developed by the Netherlands (Peutz (2006)).

+Make sure to regard imported and domestic coal here, unless imported amounts have already been considered under 2.L “Other production, consumption etc of bulk products”.

-Table 3-6 Tier 2 emission factors for source category 1.B.1.a Coal Mining and Handling, Handling of coal, unabated
+Table 3-7 Tier 2 emission factors for source category 1.B.1.a Coal Mining and Handling, Handling of coal, unabated